Geo-replication with Cluster Linking on Confluent Cloud

 in Mirror Topics.

-Cluster Linking between a source cluster running Confluent Platform 7.0.x or earlier
+Cluster Linking with a source-initiated link between a source cluster running Confluent Platform 7.0.x or earlier

 (non-KRaft) and a destination cluster running in KRaft mode is not supported.